Thursday, November 21, 2024

 Kaltschmidt also expected Montanans would send conservative judges to the state Supreme Court, vote down all three constitutional initiatives, send Trump back to the White House and retain the Gianforte administration.

-Ron Gerson, president of the Flathead Valley Democrats, acknowledged that Republicans were likely to win a lot of the races on the ballot.
+Ron Gerson, president of the Flathead County Democrats, acknowledged that Republicans were likely to win a lot of the races on the ballot.
 Still, he believed that local Democratic candidates put more effort into the ground game this election cycle, meeting voters at public forums, talking with potential constituents and fielding interviews with news outlets.

-“There has been so much media — advertisements, political campaign literature that comes to people’s inboxes — most people are just feeling overwhelmed at the mirage,” Gerson said.
+“There has been so much media — advertisements, political campaign literature that comes to people’s inboxes — most people are just feeling overwhelmed at the barrage,” Gerson said.
 “There hasn’t been enough of the old-fashioned seeing people, hearing people, and being able to compare people ...
 I think a lot of people would have appreciated that.”

 During the last legislative session, the Flathead Valley had a lone Democrat, Dave Fern, who represented a House District encompassing Whitefish, in the statehouse.